DanielMYT/osinstallgui/FAQ.md

 it comes to performing system recovery or debugging an existing GNU/Linux installation from a separate live environment.

+Please note that LUKS encryption is **NOT** recommended for use on virtual machines.
+Instead, it is recommended to encrypt the virtual machine (either the entire VM, or just its virtual HDD) using the virtualization software's inbuilt functionality.

 ### Important notes about LUKS encryption
 - If you select to enable LUKS when prompted by **osinstallgui**, you will be required to create an encryption passphrase.
 This passphrase does not need to